-Access to high-quality public transportation can make cities more inclusive by increasing mobility and opportunity, particularly for people with low incomes and people of color.
-The role of a community is essential to fair and just transportation planning and decision-making processes.
-This can lead to prioritizing transportation investments that better enable people to meet their day-to-day needs getting to work, school, the grocery store, the doctor's office, and social and leisure activities.
-Allowing people to meet these needs creates long-term economic opportunities and helps people escape poverty.
-In addition to transit's welldocumented environmental and economic benefits, public transportation can be a powerful tool to advance racial equity and social justice in American cities.
+Access to high-quality public transportation can make cities more inclusive, increasing mobility and opportunity, particularly for people with low incomes and people of color.
+A community's agency in fair and just transportation planning and decision-making processes can lead to prioritizing transportation investments that better enable people to meet their day-to-day needs-getting to work, school, the grocery store, the doctor's office, and social and leisure activities.
+Allowing people to meet these needs creates long-term economic opportunities and helps people escape poverty, as can the jobs created directly via transportation investments.
+In addition to transit's well-documented environmental and economic benefits, public transportation can be a powerful tool to advance racial equity and social justice in American cities.

 Yet typical transit agency equity policy consists of little more than the box-checking exercise required by federal "Title VI" regulation, which is designed to limit further harm to people of color-not to advance equity.
-Compliance with a hard-to-enforce federal statute1 is not enough in cities striving to combat systemic inequities perpetuated by decades of racist policies that have excluded people of color from access to opportunity and wealth in cities.
+Compliance with a hard-to-enforce federal statute1 is not enough in cities striving to combat systemic inequities perpetuated by decades of racist housing policies that have excluded people of color from access to property wealth in cities.
 Transportation leaders have too often turned a blind eye to the historical and ongoing social justice implications of the institutions that build and operate transportation systems in the U.S.